Italy centre-right lawmakers protest against Berlusconi trial

 MILAN Dozens of parliamentarians from Silvio Berlusconi's centre-right party demonstrated on Monday outside the Milan court hearing the former Italian prime minister's trial on charges of paying for sex with a minor.

 The demonstration came after the judges ordered checks to be made on Berlusconi to verify his claim that an eye problem meant he was unable to attend a hearing on Monday.
-Following a visit by three doctors, including a senior eye specialist and a cardiologist, the hearing was postponed until Wednesday.
+Following a visit by three doctors, including a senior eye specialist, the hearing was postponed until Wednesday.

 The checks add to an increasingly bitter legal and political battle around the 76-year-old media billionaire as parties struggle to deal with the aftermath of February's election which left none of them able to form a government.